We warmly welcome children, and all of the joy and energy that they bring, into our parish life and into our worship services.

 We also offer a Catechesis of the Good Shepherd program for young children.
 This includes separate groups for ages 3 to 6, and ages 6 to 9.

-Youth and Sunday School Coordinator: Fr.
+Sunday School Coordinator: Fr.
 Kevin Lien

 Mission Statement: "Our mission is to guide all youth in a life in Jesus Christ our Lord and Savior through Worship in the Liturgy and prayer services of the Church, Education, Service, and Fellowship."